 Interested in accessing and using Special Collections & University Archives (SC&UA) materials?
 This guide provides starting points when conducting research in SC&UA, which contains hundreds of collections related to UNI's administration, faculty / staff, students, and campus, along with materials concerning the Cedar Valley and the state of Iowa.
 The following resources will assist in researching a variety of frequently asked questions and frequently requested subjects, including alumni information, photographs, broad UNI history, student organizations, yearbooks, newspapers, and more.
 This is not a comprehensive list, so be sure to reach out to us if you need assistance!

-If you have additional questions or interests, we encourage you to explore our website or contact us at email@example.com.
+If you have additional questions or interests, we encourage you to explore our website and our ArchivesSpace database, or contact us at email@example.com.
 To browse materials in person, please make an appointment with us!
 Visit this link to view available times.

 SC&UA's archival materials are divided into two distinct categories: University Archives and Manuscripts.

 University Archives collections focus on materials from throughout UNI's history, dating from 1876 to the present.
 Collections are from offices, units, faculty and staff, student organizations, photographs, and more.
 The collections are organized in the following way:

 University Archives materials are organized into record groups, which are groups of materials that were either created by or came from the same administrative office or unit on campus.
 The SC&UA record groups generally reflect the university's organizational structure as of the 2019-2020 academic year.

 Example: If searching for collections related to the Office of the Registrar, navigate to RG 03 Academic Affairs, since the Registrar's Office is part of that administrative unit.